geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 Nay, cries Melpomene, on either part
 Such various arguments appear, and urged
-With so much seeming weight of Truth and Justice
+With so much seeming weight of truth and justice
 The more I hear the less can I decide.
 &emsp;&emsp;&emsp;Oh, Thalia cried, and kissed her
 &emsp;&emsp;&emsp;Sure you'll not desert your sister.